Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 Cédric Villani for the 65th episode

 I am going to share with you an example that struck me a lot, it is revealing of what is happening.
-The day before the publication of the 2nd part of the IPCC, there was a 3 minute and 30 second report (which is huge on TV) on France 2.
-It was about an American company that was trying to revive mammoths using their DNA, 20 years from now.
+The day before the publication of the 2nd part of the IPCC, there was a report of 3 minutes and 30 seconds (which is enormous on TV) on France 2.
+It dealt with an American company which tried to revive mammoths thanks to their DNA, within twenty years.
 Knowing that mammoths can avoid permafrost thawing.
 Permafrost has become a subject of concern.
 These are lands that were previously frozen.
 They emit methane with global warming.

 This is a very controversial hypothesis and a far-fetched subject.
 We do not know if we will succeed in reviving mammoths.

-In short, this shows that the journalist and editor-in-chief of the France 2 newspaper, do not understand climate issues.
-It's more about show information rather than actually telling people what to do.
+In short, this shows that the journalist and the editor-in-chief of the France 2 newspaper do not understand climate issues .
+It's more about show information rather than actually informing people about the things that need to be done.
 For example: stop the meat, the car…

 Do you have other media to share with us?